jax79sg/IRDM2017/README.md

 + Word2Vec (Chun Siong: Reading up on it)
 + Stopword removal (Min: WIP)
 + KL ?
 (What's this?)
++ LDA (Chun Siong: Reading literature to see if anyone tried it for IR)
++ Output all computed feature to Ranklib format

 **TODO for Model Selection:**
 + Pointwise